 Put simply, many of the best candidates don’t apply anymore.
 It’s on you and your team to get proactive, and go out and find them!

-With that in mind, we’ve put together the 11 most important sourcing best practices to help you identify and approach candidates on any medium you choose.
+With that in mind, we’ve put together the 10 most important best practices to help you identify and approach talent on any medium you choose and make sourcing candidates something you excel at.

 If you want a high performing sourcing team you need to clarify their responsibilities from the outset.
 You need to be crystal clear on what tasks your sourcers handle, and where they handover candidates to recruiters.